jbukoski/PotentialNaturalRegeneration/README.md

 ## General overview:
 This modeling and study is different form the previous.
 We do not have study coordinates, we have pixels were natural regeneration occurred across the study area.
 He (Matt Fagan) calculated natural regeneration between 2000 and 2012 using the Hansen data - including loss and gain.
 So, the original data is for 2000, the last data is for 2012 and regeneration occurred in 12 years.
-:black_square_button: If we want to use the most actual forest cover map we could build it to 2017, but from 2012 to 2017 we have data on forest loss only - not gain.
+:heavy_check_mark: ~~If we want to use the most actual forest cover map we could build it to 2017, but from 2012 to 2017 we have data on forest loss only - not gain.
 So, maybe 2012 will be our "current" scenario.
-I will check these informations with Matt. :question: **This need to be confirmed**
+I will check these informations with Matt.~~ Current scenario: Analysis done from 2000 to 2015, but regeneration to 2012;

 [For more information, see project's overwiew](https://trello.com/c/LPu48ZNL)